dsouzadaniel/dsouzadaniel.github.io/_posts/2017-10-15-an-intuitive-explanantion-to-precision-recall-accuracy.markdown

 Sure we do.
 But I’ll let you figure that one out on your own 😃

-PS: There’s all that jazz on the Precision-Recall curve and how they depend on each other and the F-score and much more.
+<b>PS</b>: There’s all that jazz on the Precision-Recall curve and how they depend on each other and the F-score and much more.
 We’ll discuss them soon enough.

 <i>See you in the next one!</i>

-[precision_recall_darts]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/pexels-photo-226575.jpeg "Logo Title Text 2"
+[precision_recall_darts]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/pexels-photo-226575.jpeg "Define bulls eye"

-[conf_mat]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/1.png "Logo Title Text 2"
+[conf_mat]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/1.png "Courtesy : Matlab"

-[predrec_math]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/pr1.png "Logo Title Text 2"
+[predrec_math]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/pr1.png "Courtesy : Wikipedia"

-[predrec_doc_1]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/p1.png "Logo Title Text 2"
+[predrec_doc_1]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/p1.png "Courtesy : Wikipedia"

-[predrec_doc_2]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/r1.png "Logo Title Text 2"
+[predrec_doc_2]: https://github.com/dsouzadaniel/dsouzadaniel.github.io/raw/master/images/r1.png "Courtesy : Wikipedia"